idibidiart/react-native-responsive-grid/README.md

 **rtl** may be supplied as prop to the row to both reverse the order of columns (or elements) inside a row as well as to set alignX to 'right.'
 This is useful for Hebrew and Arabic layouts.

+**cell** may be supplied as prop to the row to make it the same in height as the column is in width.
+If not supplied, row height is whatever is in the style prop or if that's not defined then it's set to 'auto'.
+Column width differs in how it's set for a good reason.
+It is specified as percentage of the Row parent's view width (see colPercent) and defaults to 1/12th or 8.333%.
+This is so that we may have predictable `offset` behavior.

 These make up the basic rules from which arbirarily complex layout behavior may emerge.

 ### nowrap